ditikrushna/LinkedIn-Clone-Using-React-Redux/README.md

 ### Functionalities

-- Visitors can register using Full name, image url, email, and password.
+- Users can register using Full name, image url, email, and password.
 - Logged in users can can view other peoples posts and can add their own post in the feed.
 - Users can click on avatar on the navbar to sign out.